 Peacock Rooftop Restaurant, Jaipur

-The Peacock Rooftop Restaurant is located on top of Hotel Pearl Palace (the real life Second Best Exotic Marigold Hotel!).
+The Peacock Rooftop Restaurant is located on top of Hotel Pearl Palace (the real-life Second Best Exotic Marigold Hotel!).
 The food is highly praised for being excellent yet inexpensive, and the ambience relaxed and fun.
-The restaurant serves a range of cuisines, though its speciality is most definitely Indian – particularly their tandoor dishes.
+The restaurant serves a range of cuisines, though its speciality is most definitely Indian – particularly their tandoor (clay oven) dishes.

-The Oberoi Rajvilas is a picture-perfect, opulent and magnificent 5 star hotel in Jaipur.
+The Oberoi Rajvilas is a picture-perfect, opulent and magnificent 5-star hotel in Jaipur.
 The manicured lawns, shimmering pools and Mughal-inspired domes evoke the romance and grandeur of Rajasthan.
-The outdoor Raj Mahal restaurant specialises in authentic Indian dishes and has a tandoor bar, where guests can participate in making Indian breads and kebabs.
+The outdoor Raj Mahal restaurant specialises in authentic Indian dishes and has a tandoor bar, where guests can participate in making Indian bread and kebabs.
 Beforehand, the Rajwada Library Bar provides a romantic setting to enjoy cocktails and fine wines.

-51 Shades of Pink at the Rajmahal Palace, Jaipur
+51 Shades of Pink at SUJÁN Rajmahal Palace, Jaipur

 This vibrant dining room, in the heart of the Pink City, bears the cheeky name 51 Shades of Pink.
 Adil Ahmad, a well-known Indian designer, was commissioned by Princess Diya Kumari to enliven the dining space.
 He drew inspiration from Jaipur’s nickname, the Pink City, and designed a hot pink wallpaper that plays with familiar Mughal shapes.
 Grand chandeliers, huge mirrors and Arabesque-style dining chairs add to the glamour.
 The restaurant offers a creative menu of continental dishes, but its charm lies in the setting.